Sheena Easton: 1959–1980: Early life and career beginnings

 In 1979, she married Sandi Easton, the first of her four husbands.
-They divorced after eight months, and Sheena decided to keep the surname Easton.
+They divorced after eight months, but Sheena decided to keep the surname Easton.
 That year, one of her tutors coaxed her into auditioning for Esther Rantzen, producer of the BBC programme The Big Time.
 Rantzen was planning a documentary film to chronicle a relative unknown's rise to pop-music stardom.
 Easton was selected as the subject for the programme; EMI executives awarded her a contract, and Christopher Neil was assigned as her recording producer.
 Deke Arlon became her first manager, and Easton spent much of 1980 being followed by camera crews, who filmed her throughout the process of her audition through to making her first EMI single, "Modern Girl".
-In the course of the filming, she met and sang for Dorothy Squires, Dusty Springfield and Lulu, whose manager Marion Massey told her that she saw Easton as a potential TV star with her own series, but not as a pop singer for the 1980s as she lacked "rugged individuality".
+In the course of the filming, she met and sang for Dorothy Squires, Dusty Springfield and Lulu, whose manager Marion Massey told her that she saw Easton as a potential movie or TV star with her own series, but not as a pop singer for the 1980s as she lacked "rugged individuality".

-The encounter with Massey (then Marion London), at which Lulu was present, was filmed and included in the broadcast, at which time Massey was not entirely incorrect, as "Modern Girl" had flopped on its release, peaking at number 56 in just three weeks on the UK Singles Chart in April 1980.
-However, once the programme aired in August 1980, "Modern Girl" was reissued and the track and its follow up "Nine to Five" both leapt into the top 10, disproving Massey's prediction.
-In a revised and extended version of this episode of The Big Time, broadcast in 1981; this special concluded with news of Easton's breaking into the American market.
+The encounter with Massey (then Marion London), at which Lulu was present, was filmed and included in the broadcast, at which time Massey was not entirely incorrect, as "Modern Girl" flopped on its release, peaking at number 56 in just three weeks on the UK Singles Chart in April 1980.
+However, the conversation centered around image, with Lulu politely interjecting to say, "She's such a good-looking girl.
+You could actually do a lot with her."
+Once the programme aired in August 1980, "Modern Girl" was reissued and the track and its follow up "Nine to Five" both leapt into the top 10, seemingly disproving Massey's prediction, although Easton's look was noticeably different after the filmed conversation.
+A revised and extended version of this episode of The Big Time, broadcast in 1981, concluded with news of Easton's breaking into the American market.